toddledev/documentation/docs/18-guides/99-contribution guide/index.md

 To embed YouTube videos in the documentation, use the following format:

 @@@ youtube
-videoId: dQw4w9WgXcQ
+videoId: ulZJTV3ouHs
-title: Video title goes here
+title: Working with the issues panel
 @@@

 Make sure to: